 There were then shots of the bus winding its way through Minchinhampton and past a small truck that said Hilliers Pies on it.
 Hilliers were once based in Newmarket, just out of Nailsworth town centre and were famous for pork pies and sausauges.

-Further shots in the film show the bus going across the common with the ever present cows and then rounding that tight corner on the Avening road by the pub as the road climbs on towards Tetbury.
+Further shots in the film show the bus traveling across Minchinhampton common with the ever present cows and then rounding that tight corner on the Avening road by the pub as the road climbs on towards Tetbury.
 This little bus gets about!

-The photos were taken from the TV screen so are a bit rubbish, but if you want to see the area in the early 70s check out the film, which you can buy via the Amazon link below.
+The photos were taken from the TV screen so are’nt very good, but if you want to see the area in the early 70s check out the film, which you can buy via the Amazon link below.